 For application information or to begin the application process please visit the Graduate Studies website.

 Clinical Mental Health Counseling (CMHC) is a 60-semester hour program.
 When attending full-time and in the summer it takes a minimum of seven semesters, just over two years.
-School Counseling (SC) is a 48-semester hour program.
-When attending full-time and in the summer it takes between 2 and 2.5 years to complete the program.
+School Counseling (SC) is a 60-semester hour program.
+When attending full-time and in the summer it takes just over two years to complete the program.

 You can start summer or fall semester.
 Spring applications will be considered if space is available.